plating, anodizing, & finishing Q&As since 1989

 - Apalachin, New York

-The trick is to use washing soda [paid link to product info at Amazon], not baking soda.
+The trick is to use washing soda [affiliate link to product info at Amazon], not baking soda.
 It works well with the aluminum plate I bought at a boat show a few years ago.
 Adding foil to the bottom of the glass container, then the plate, then the soda, then boiling hot water works!Helen L [last name deleted for privacy by Editor]

 - Sarasota, Florida